MaterializeInc/materialize/doc/developer/platform/overview.md

 The intended user experience in turn reflects the practical realities of the tools we have access to.

 The coarsest level of granularity of Materialize Platform is the ACCOUNT.
-Within an ACCOUNT there may be multiple REGIONs, which correspond roughly to availability zones.
+Within an ACCOUNT there may be multiple ENVIRONMENTs.
+Each ENVIRONMENT is bound to a region of a specific cloud provider, e.g. AWS us-east-1.
-A REGION is the unit within which it is reasonable to transfer data, and across which that expectation doesn't exist.
+An ENVIRONMENT is the unit within which it is reasonable to transfer data, and across which that expectation doesn't exist.

-Within each REGION there may be multiple CLUSTERs, which correspond roughly to timely dataflow instances.
+Within each ENVIRONMENT there may be multiple CLUSTERs, which correspond roughly to timely dataflow instances.
 A CLUSTER contains indexes and is the unit within which it is possible to share indexes.

-Within each REGION there may be multiple TIMELINEs, which correspond roughly to coordinator timelines.
+Within each ENVIRONMENT there may be multiple TIMELINEs, which correspond roughly to coordinator timelines.
 A TIMELINE contains collections, and is the unit within which it is possible to query across multiple collections

-The main restrictions we plan to impose on users is that their access to data is always associated with a REGION, CLUSTER, and TIMELINE, and attempts to access data across these may result in poorer performance, or explicit query rejection.
+The main restrictions we plan to impose on users is that their access to data is always associated with a ENVIRONMENT, CLUSTER, and TIMELINE, and attempts to access data across these may result in poorer performance, or explicit query rejection.

 There is some work to do to present these concepts to users, but prior work exists with e.g. SQL `database`s for TIMELINE and Snowflake's `USE WAREHOUSE` command to pilot CLUSTER.